 Your approval odds and mortgage options will be better the higher your credit score.
 And while it may be possible to get a mortgage with bad credit, it’ll come with extra costs you’ll want to avoid, if at all possible.
 The lower your credit score, the higher your mortgage interest rate (and thus financing costs).
 So strengthening your credit by paying your bills on time and paying off debt can make a mortgage more affordable.

-The cost of purchasing a home goes far beyond just the monthly mortgage payment.
+How much house you can afford goes far beyond just the monthly mortgage payment.
 You’ll need a big chunk of cash to pay upfront closing costs and a down payment.
-Closing costs include all fees associated with processing the mortgage and average 3%-6% of the purchase price.
+Closing costs include all fees associated with processing the mortgage and average 3% to 6% of the purchase price.
 A healthy down payment will be 20% of the home’s value, though it is possible to buy a home with a smaller down payment, especially for certain types of loans.
 Add it all up and you’re looking at bringing tens of thousands of dollars to the table when you buy a home.

 But don’t let that number deter you from making home ownership a reality.
 There are ways to bring it down.
 There are local and regional programs that offer closing cost and down payment assistance for qualified buyers, usually first-time homeowners or buyers with low-to-moderate income.